Laureate Park entrance sign in the Lake Nona area near East Park southeast Orlando Florida

 Does East Park have an HOA or CDD?+

 East Park has a Community Development District, and public CDD information is available through the East Park CDD website.
-Buyers should verify current HOA dues, CDD fees, budgets, rules, and restrictions before purchasing.
+You should verify current HOA dues, CDD fees, budgets, rules, and restrictions before purchasing.

 What schools serve East Park homes?+

 School zoning varies by exact property address.
-Buyers should verify current assignments directly through Orange County Public Schools before purchasing.
+You should verify current assignments directly through Orange County Public Schools before purchasing.

 Should I compare East Park with Lake Nona or Moss Park?+